bobbywatson100/bobbywatson100.github.io/_posts/2022-09-28-working-on-localization.md

 3. Retrieve the various IDs and the text strings associated with those IDs
 3. Add or update a CSV file with those IDs and text strings

 I decided to write a plugin to accomplish this.
-With a small amount of googling, I was able to add an item Godot's Project > Tools menu.
+With a small amount of googling, I was able to add an item to `Godot's Project > Tools` menu.

 ![Dialog In Progress](/assets/images/20221001_02.png)